 The Northwest Arvada urban renewal area is the site of a 1,451 acre mixed-use development now called Candelas.
 In 2007 the infrastructure of the area, including roads, water, sewer and stormwater lines, was constructed.
-The first building permits were issued in 2013, with steady growth each year.
-There are now 1,012 single family detached units in Candelas.
-A King Soopers, the first grocery store in this area, opened in May 2018, followed by a Starbucks and 7-Eleven.
-This area also has a new K-8 school and a police community station that will open in May 2019.
+The first building permits were issued in 2012, with steady growth each year.
+A King Soopers, the first grocery store in this area, opened in May 2018, followed by a police community station that opened in May 2019.
+There have also been several smaller retailers that have come into Candelas, including Starbucks, 7-11, Wendy's, Chase Bank, Primrose preschool, Anytime Fitness, Les Schwab and SuperCuts.
+Candelas was originally planned with more commercial development; however, a study performed in 2019 found that this area could not support the planned commercial development.
+Arvada City Council approved a rezoning, making way for approximately 650 additional residential units.